 One final word of caution: Cocaine should never be smoked when babies are around because they can be exposed to the drug just by breathing the smoke in the room.

-Cocaine Recovery at The Raleigh House
+Cocaine Addiction Treatment at The Raleigh House

 It’s true that cocaine is highly addictive, but recovery is possible and happens every day.
-At The Raleigh House, our first goal is to make you feel safe and comfortable.
+When you come to The Raleigh House, our first goal is to make you feel safe and comfortable.
 You’re then assigned your own master’s level therapist who will work with you to come up with a plan that addresses the physical, psychological, mental, spiritual and social aspects of recovery.